Sending your child off to college is an exciting time for the whole family. You’ve prepared them, but what is the school doing to ensure their safety?

 - It is important to ask if the university requires student attendance at prevention or awareness programs during orientation or other key times in the school year.
 Express interest in the sexual violence prevention education and programs on campus.
 Additionally, you may want to ask how the campus supports student groups involved in activism or prevention.

 Where can I review the policies and procedures used by this university to respond to a report of sexual assault?

 - It’s important to understand there is a difference between reporting an assault to the police to press criminal charges and reporting to the school for an on-campus discipline action.
 You may want to ask the campus about the process for both options.

 - The criminal justice system is intended to vindicate the rights of the state.
 Reporting to the police to initiate a criminal complaint can set this system in motion.

-- High numbers of reported sexual assault may indicate that the university is taking the issue of sexual assault seriously.
+- Counterintuitively, high numbers of reported sexual assault may indicate that the university is taking the issue of sexual assault seriously.
 Most campus victims do not report sexual violence at all, largely due to distrust in how they will be treated by the community (friend, family, peers, professors, the university as a whole, etc).
 Thus, higher numbers of reported sexual assault may be an indicator that the university has a culture that students trust.
 Conversely, a low reporting rate may indicate that sexual assault may not be a priority for the university.
 To get perspective, it can be helpful to look at the reported rate on campus for the last five years.